 You can’t prevent all accidents, but you can take action to reduce your risks.
 Pay attention and look out for potential problems.
 Whether you merge into traffic on I-10 or drive 20 miles per hour on Katy Mills Circle at Katy Mills, vigilance is your best defense.

-Questions to Ask Your Lawyer
+What Questions Should You Ask Your Lawyer?

-After a traffic accident injury, find the best lawyer you can.
-Looking for someone who knows how to handle your particular case.
-You likely don’t have much experience with traffic accidents that involve substantial damage claims, so your lawyer must.
-Your lawyer should determine the value of your claim and prove any experience at settling with insurance companies and, if necessary, taking cases to trial.
+After a motor vehicle accident injury, you deserve to work with the best lawyer available.
+Look for someone who knows how to handle your particular type of case.
+You likely don’t have much experience with auto accidents that involve substantial damage claims, so your lawyer must.
+Your lawyer should be able to determine the value of your claim and have experience in settling cases with insurance companies and, if necessary, taking cases to trial.

 - How many years have you practiced personal injury law?